Home » Bee Farm Blog » Honey » DIY Face Moisturizer (Honey & Beeswax)

 This wonderful product is actually made by honey bees.
 No, they do not collect it – they make it!
 Female worker bees have special glands on the underside of their abdomen that extrude flakes of wax.

 They use it to build the structure of their homes – the actual sheets of honeycomb.
-But, we humans understand the value of beeswax and use it in so may ways.
-It lasts forever – always keep a bit on hand.
+But, we humans understand the value of beeswax and its many uses.
+It lasts virtually forever – always keep a bit on hand.

 Vitamin E Oil

-Vitamin E is a common ingredient in homemade products.
+Vitamin E is a common ingredient in homemade products – though it is optional in this recipe.
 It is a natural anti-oxidant that helps keep the oils and butters in your recipes fresh longer.

 While not as powerful as some of the commercial parabens etc, it is a natural product that is also good for your skin.
-It is used in lip balms, body butters, soaps and many other DIY products for skin care.
+You can add it to lip balms made with beeswax, beeswax body butters, soaps and many other DIY products for skin care.

 Tea Tree Essential Oil